 I grabbed my cap and slipped it over my ponytail, then tightened my hoodie around my neck.
 I didn’t really know what I was doing as I slipped down the stairs and gently pulled open the back door.
 The door screeched as a rumble of thunder shook the house.
 I waited, holding my breath.
 I could hear my mother chatting away on the phone in the kitchen, oblivious to my escape.
 I’d have to hurry, the storm was getting closer, I didn’t have much time.

 A force I didn’t recognise compelled me forward and into the backyard, but I paused as I rested my hand on the back gate.
-It was cooler outside then I had expected, the flurries of wind brushing my hair too and fro across my face.
+It was cooler outside then I had expected, the flurries of wind brushing escaped hair too and fro across my face.
 I shrugged my shoulders against the chill and pressed on the latch of the back gate, stepping out into the laneway.

 I was almost at the park when I turned away.
 It was a ridiculous idea, running out into a thunderstorm with the imagined whispers of my sister’s voice lingering in my ears.
 What was wrong with me?
 Why would I put myself in harm’s way in the pursuit of an impossible reality?
 There was no such thing as magic and there would be no happy ending to my sister’s disappearance.
 Even if she had left me behind and slipped into another world, how would I ever know?